LSE investigates attack on Jewish student

 - From the section London

 The London School of Economics is investigating claims a Jewish student was assaulted on a trip where a Nazi-themed drinking game was being played.

 The student suffered a broken nose after objecting to the game but does not wish to press charges, according to the university's students' union.

 It took place on a French skiing trip organised by the athletics union in December, it is claimed.

-The university said it was "prepared to take disciplinary action".'No excuse'
+The university said it was "prepared to take disciplinary action".

 The game involved arranging cards in the shape of a swastika and requiring players to "salute the Fuhrer", according to the students' union.